Ballet, Jazz, Pilates, Explore Dance

 Modern, Adapted, Explore Dance

-Paula has trained in Yorkton, in British Columbia with Victoria Arts Collaborative, in Regina with YBCS, and numerous workshops over the years.
+Paula has trained in Yorkton, in British Columbia with Victoria Arts Collaborative, in Regina with Youth Ballet, and numerous workshops over the years.
 She has a degree in Arts Education and has completed a certificate in Special Education from the University of Regina.
 Paula has presented her own solo work at both the Stream of Dance Festival and the W.I.P Series (Saskatoon).
-As well as teaching dance for YBCS, she has choreographed for the YBCS company for the past 5 years.
+As well as teaching dance for Youth Ballet, she has also choreographed for the Youth Ballet company.
 Paula teaches full time for Regina Catholic Schools.

 Jazz, Hip Hop

-A mom to 2 beautiful daughters, Mackenzie (age 20) and Kennedy (17), Cherilee has observed how dance enhances self-esteem, self-discipline, artistry, strength, coordination and cooperation in children.
+A mom to a beautiful boy, Bert (3), Susan has observed how dance enhances self-esteem, self-discipline, artistry, strength, coordination and cooperation in children.
 With her experience in teaching preschool and yoga for kids, she is excited to teach Rhythm and Movement to young children who are brimming over with joy and wonder.

-Cherilee is very enthusiastic to share her love of movement and creativity with all ages this year at Youth Ballet
+Susan is very enthusiastic to share her love of Yoga movement and creativity with all ages this year at Youth Ballet

 Rhythm and Movement, Pre-Ballet, Modern